 At MUJI stores, we seek to interact more deeply with the local community and play a vital role in connecting the community, people, and goods through our nationwide network of stores.

 Based on the concept of "connecting people, connecting community," the Community Markets were held, on a non-regular basis, on MUJI stores across Japan; these are limited time markets developed and operated together with people from the local community.
-In FY2021, a total of 59 markets were held at in-store or nearby spaces of 20 MUJI stores, primarily large-scale stores.
+In FY2022, a total of 73 markets were held at in-store or nearby spaces of MUJI stores, primarily large-scale stores.
 We invite stalls from multiple organizations working in the local area, featured the sale of food and local specialties, events and workshops.